bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

 Juggler is a real time stream processing platform designed for building both simple and complex event processing (CEP).

-Juggler uses Apache Messos, Kafka and T-streams to construct scalable and flexible processing algorithms.
+Juggler uses Apache Mesos, Kafka and T-streams to construct scalable and flexible processing algorithms.
 Juggler functions on the same principle as Apache Samza, but enables exactly-once processing and provides an integrated solution with a RESTful interface, JavaScript UI and an ad hoc repository for modules, services, streams and other data processing pipeline components.

 .. contents:: Contents